MicrosoftDocs/win32/desktop-src/Controls/em-limittext.md

 - Winuser.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # EM\_LIMITTEXT message

 Sets the text limit of an edit control.
 The text limit is the maximum amount of text, in **TCHAR**s, that the user can type into the edit control.
 You can send this message to either an edit control or a rich edit control.

 For edit controls and Microsoft Rich Edit 1.0, bytes are used.
 For Microsoft Rich Edit 2.0 and later, characters are used.

 ## Parameters